Fallback strategies

 Use Sensible's fallback mechanisms to solve missing or inaccurately extracted data.
 You can set fallbacks at different levels of granularity:

-For examples, see the following sections.
+For more information, see the following sections.

-or it returns an inaccurate response, for example, a subtotal.
+For example, you parse automotive repair invoices.
+For most auto shops' invoices, the prompt total parts price extracts a total price.
+For Andy & Son's car shop's invoices, this prompt returns null or it returns an inaccurate response, for example, a subtotal.
 Through experimenting, you find a successful prompt: What is the 'total parts price'.
 The total parts price will be labeled 'total parts' or something semantically similar.
 It's not a value that can be summed from the line items on the invoice.
+To create a fallback field for Andy & Son's shop, create two fields with the same ID:

 {